spring-projects/spring-grpc/samples/grpc-client/README.md

 message: "Hello ==> Alien"
 ```

+You will need to set the property `launched.grpc.port` to the port the server is running on.
+If the server is running on port 9090, the property can be set using an environment variable.
+For example: `export LAUNCHED_GRPC_PORT=9090`.
-The server has to be running on port 9090.
-You can use the `grpc-server` sample for that.
+The `grpc-server` sample can be used for the server.

 You can also build and run the application as a native image using GraalVM, in the normal way for a Spring Boot application.
 E.g: